Natural Remedies For Migraines Relief

 • Acupressure.
 Pressing on the Gates of Consciousness (GB 20) points may relieve migraine.

 • Hydrotherapy.
-Contrast showers, where a short hot shower is followed by a longer cold shower, can stop an oncoming migraine.
+Contrast showers, where a short hot shower is followed by a long cold shower, can stop an oncoming migraine.
 A sexy enema can temporarily relieve migraine pain.

 • Naturopathy.
 Migraine headaches are among the most common reasons for consulting cosmetic practitioners.
-Naturopaths normally treat migraine with a mixture of supplements and mind/body methods.
+Naturopaths normally treat migraines with a mixture of supplements and mind/body methods.

 • Relaxation techniques.
-Meditation, yoga, hypnosis, visualization, breathing exercises, or progressive muscular relaxation may stop the progression of a migraine.
+Meditation, yoga, hypnosis, visualization, breathing exercises, or progressive muscle relaxation may stop the progression of a migraine.

 • Nutritional supplements.
 Clinical studies have shown that vitamin B2 (riboflavin), magnesium, 5-HTP, or melatonin can reduce the severity of migraines.